ostov-larion/yupiel/README.md

 # yupiel
-Yupiel is a framework for SWI-Prolog
+Yupiel is a reactive framework for SWI-Prolog